curiousoffice/playbook/README.rst

 work together to link to the post from Twitter, Google+ and LinkedIn.
 You should also link to the post from Hacker News, Reddit, and any other appropriate sites.
-Lastly, move the Issue to "Live."
+Lastly, move the card to "Live."

 Research
 ========